wulfsounds/sql-employee-tracker/README.md

 ## Description

-The README Generator is a simple tool that allows the user to create a professional README file.
-This application is created, maintained, and operational using Node.js.
-It's purpose is for educational purposes with intent on building a portfolio for the professional world.
+The Employee Tracker is a command-line application built with a back-end, Express.js server using a content management system (CMS) interface.
+The application stores basic employee information in a SQL database using a CRUD api.

 ## Table of Contents